Help with paying Ameren bills in Missouri

 The regular program can offer limited amounts of financial assistance to help pay utility and heating bills for Ameren Missouri customers.
 Aid is passed out during the fall and winter months of October, November, December, January, February, and March.
 Your family size, household income, and other factors go into determining eligibility.

 What will happen is that Ameren in Missouri will send a disconnect notice to customer at least 10 days prior to the date of service discontinuance.
+This can provide the Missouri customer more time to get assistance before their heat or gas is shut off.
 In addition, representatives from Ameren Missouri will make attempt to notify the low income customer within 96 hours of the scheduled service discontinuance.
+Look here for other programs to help pay heating bills.

 Programs administered directly by Ameren to Missouri families